 Authoritative versus Permissive Parenting—Not Spanking does NOT Mean Wild, Rebellious Children

 Pro-spankers often accuse or claim that parents who do not spank or use any type of punishment with their children of having wild and rebellious children.
 This simply is not the case for parents that use the authoritative parenting style.
 There seems to be much confusion over the three types of parenting styles.
-We discussed the authoritarian parenting style in great detail in Part 6 of my series, “The Effects of Spanking.”
+We discussed the authoritarian parenting style in great detail in Part 6 of my series, “The Effects of Spanking,” which you will find in my new book, “Gentle Firmness.”
 As we begin to focus on how to gently but firmly discipline children, we need to examine the other two parenting styles: authoritative parenting and permissive parenting.

 Just as there is a huge difference between authoritarian and authoritative parenting, there is also a huge difference between authoritative and permissive parenting.
 Let’s look at authoritative parenting (attachment parenting falls under authoritative parenting) as all of the discipline techniques that we will be looking at throughout this series fall under authoritative parenting.
 And, as we will see, authoritative parenting is biblically supported and accurate as God is authoritative with us.

 So, what is authoritative parenting?
 Santrock (2008) states:

 “Authoritative parenting encourages children to be independent but still places limits and controls on their actions.
 Extensive verbal give-and-take is allowed and parents are nurturant and supportive.
 An authoritative parent might put his or her arm on the child’s shoulder in a comforting way and say, ‘You know you should not have done that.
 Let’s talk about how you can handle the situation differently next time.’
 Children whose parents are authoritative often behave in socially competent ways.
 They tend to be self-reliant, delay gratification, get along with their peers, and show high self-esteem” (p.
 76).